-Those who have confronted this in severe form have been through worse, being called sl*t/wh**e, with comments on anatomy, unhealthy boundaries and stalking, and also being victims of crimes like rape or acid attack.
-The tragedy of this crime is that it rarely evokes response or retaliation from onlookers.
-There are countless accounts of such street sexual harassment, but even police would turn a blind eye to it until it converts into a sexual assault.
+Those who have confronted this in severe form have been through worse, being called sl*t/wh**e, with comments on anatomy, unhealthy boundaries and stalking, and also being victims of crimes like rape or acid attacks.
+The tragedy of this crime is that it rarely evokes a response or retaliation from onlookers.
+There are countless accounts of such street sexual harassment, but even the police turn a blind eye until it converts into a violent sexual assault.

-The majority of women express concern over how catcalling escalates into assaults that can be sinister in nature, but then there are some who are happy to accept it as an inevitable part of life.
-There are zillion articles, stories, interviews to give statistics that proclaim that India is not a safe country for women.
+The majority of women express concern over how catcalling escalates into assaults that can be sinister in nature, but then there are some who silently accept it as an inevitable part of life.
+There are millions of articles, stories and interviews with statistics proclaiming that India is not a safe country for women.
 But why?

 Is cat calling sexual harassment?
 Yes, and there are laws to protect you from it as well.
-Moreover, wolf whistling criminal offence can also be dealt with in a similar way.
-There are certain reforms done from 2013 to 2016 after the Nirbhaya case in Indian Penal Codes.
-Being aware about these can help a victim while filing an FIR and eventually stop street harassment:
+Moreover, the wolf whistling criminal offence can also be dealt with in a similar way.
+The Indian Penal Code was modified in 2016 after a young woman was brutally raped in Delhi, causing nationwide outrage and protest.
+Being aware about these laws can help a victim while filing an FIR and eventually stop street harassment:

 Section 354 (A)

-A man committing any physical contact, advances involving unwelcome and explicit sexual overtures; demanding or requesting sexual favours; or showing pornography against the will of a woman; or making sexually coloured remarks, shall be guilty of the offence of sexual harassment.
+A man committing any physical contact, advances involving unwelcome and explicit sexual overtures; demanding or requesting sexual favors; or showing pornography against the will of a woman; or making sexually colored remarks, shall be guilty of the offence of sexual harassment.
 This can lead to rigorous punishment extended up to 3 years.